Misoservices/emojitestdecoder/README.md

 # emojitestdecoder

-## Simple code to decode Unicode emoji-test.txt annotations
+## Simple code to decode Unicode emoji-test.txt

 In https://www.unicode.org/Public/emoji/ , you can retrieve emoji-test.txt file for ordering and groupings of emoji.